slurpxbt/crypto-backtest-module/README.md

 1. Run <b>load_update_tickers.py</b> this will update existing data in the data folde
      - If you want to add any more tickers to your backtest you need to change line 25 (Binance only)
      - If you want to have only your data delete files in data folder and run script again(It can take some time if you want 1min data <b>[could be up to an 1h for 2 tickers]</b>)
+     - Every time you want to update data to the newest you should run this script

 2. When data is downloaded  open <b>backtest_template.py</b>
    - you can change parameters in lines 19 - 36 and 43 - 45 (don't change other stuff)